bbauska/meta-react-basics/README.md

 As explained previously, this means that whatever code you add inside these opening and closing curly braces is to be parsed as regular JavaScript.
-Now let's add a **style object literal** inside of these curly braces:
+Now let's add a <b>style object literal</b> inside of these curly braces:

 ```